-LA officer charged in fatal shooting of mentally ill man
+Ex-LA officer charged in fatal shooting of mentally ill man

 Kenneth French was non-verbal and had recently been taken off his medication for mental illness due to other health issues, the family’s lawyer previously said, adding that the change may have affected his behavior that night.
 French’s parents have filed a federal lawsuit against Sanchez and the city.

-The charges filed by California Attorney General Rob Bonta came after the Riverside County district attorney declined to charge Sanchez criminally after a grand jury did not bring an indictment in September 2019.
+The charges filed by California Attorney General Rob Bonta came after the Riverside County district attorney declined to charge Sanchez criminally when a grand jury did not bring an indictment in September 2019.

-Riverside DA Mike Hestrin previously said Sanchez believed he had been shot in the head and that a shooter was on the loose in the store after he and his 1½-year-old son were knocked to the ground in French’s unprovoked assault.
+Riverside County District Attorney Mike Hestrin previously said Sanchez believed he had been shot in the head and that a gunman was on the loose in the store after he and his 1½-year-old son were knocked to the ground in French’s unprovoked assault.

+David Winslow, Sanchez’s attorney, called his client’s arrest “a political stunt that does absolutely nothing to protect the public.”

+“The arrest of Sal Sanchez is a product of the politically motivated program by the California Attorney General to prosecute police officers,” Winslow said in a statement Monday.
+“Sal was not acting as a police officer when he was attacked.
+He was off duty acting as a father in self-defense and protecting his child.”

 The Los Angeles Board of Police Commissioners ruled last year that Sanchez had violated departmental policy in the shooting.